-Smooth and creamy broccoli cheddar soup made with big pieces of broccoli, shredded carrots and sharp cheddar cheese.
+This 30 minute easy broccoli cheddar soup is made with big pieces of broccoli, shredded carrots and cheddar cheese.
+It's smooth, creamy and cheesy!
 Grab the bread for dipping and don't be shy on refills.

 I love soup season.